 Throughput chosen as 1/10 of map matching throughput.

-Greater complexity than simple map matching; this use case correlates, clusters and compares data.
+Greater complexity than simple map matching.
+This use case correlates data, clusters data, and compares data.

 Default HERE Path Matching runs at 9k GPS points per second per core.

 Production software should not log more than 10MB per run.

 Most use cases do not require Internet access, and should not incur Pipeline IO costs, unless the data or configuration is pulled externally.

 Cloud services: Points of expense

 A "point of expense" refers to any event where data is transfered, stored, or computed using billable cloud services, or where Understanding and Managing Costs standard or premium data is used and costs are incurred.
 In this use case, there are 11 potential points of expense.

 The following figure provides an overlay of where points of expense can occur.